 When the outside air temperature is low, it may take little longer for the mirror to darken in response to the detection of headlights.

 Do not adjust the mirror while the vehicle is moving.
-It may cause the driver to mishandle the vehicle and an accident may occur resulting in personal injuries.
+It may cause the driver to mishandle the vehicle and an accident may occur resulting in death or serious injuries.